JAlbertCode/vibecheck-app/README.md

 - Tailwind CSS
 - Framer Motion for animations
 - Supabase for storage
-- Lilypad Network for AI (LLM and image generation)
+- Lilypad Network for AI (LLM comparisons using phi4:14b)
 - html2canvas for PNG generation

 ## ✅ Implemented Features